Alpha Coin Price Tops $0.0005 on Major Exchanges (APC)

 Alpha Coin Token Profile

-APC uses the hashing algorithm.
-It was first traded on January 22nd, 2016.
+Alpha Coin (CRYPTO:APC) uses the hashing algorithm.
+Its launch date was January 22nd, 2016.
 Alpha Coin’s total supply is 65,000,000 tokens and its circulating supply is 33,511,882 tokens.
-Alpha Coin’s official website is alpha-coin.io.
+The official website for Alpha Coin is alpha-coin.io.
 Alpha Coin’s official Twitter account is @AlphacoinTokens.

-Alpha Coin can be traded on the following cryptocurrency exchanges: STEX and Crex24.
-It is usually not presently possible to buy alternative cryptocurrencies such as Alpha Coin directly using U.S. dollars.
-Investors seeking to trade Alpha Coin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Alpha Coin using one of the exchanges listed above.
+Alpha Coin can be bought or sold on the following cryptocurrency exchanges: Crex24 and STEX.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Alpha Coin directly using U.S. dollars.
+Investors seeking to acquire Alpha Coin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Alpha Coin using one of the aforementioned exchanges.

 Receive News & Updates for Alpha Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Alpha Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.